iBurnApp/iBurn-iOS/README.md

 * Scroll back to top when switching sort
 * Search symbols (.,&,?,...)
 * Use fancy animations instead of `reloadData` everywhere
+* Show data type for amiguous cells (art, camps) when searching on map

 ## Contributing